devtriv16/41189-Reflective-Portfolio/Weekly Entries.md

 **What theory proved to be useful and why?
 What have I learnt from this?** Something that I found to be useful was the different types of distributions.
 This is because it can assist us in understanding how real life phenomena can be explained using these distributions.
 I have learnt how we can apply these distrubutions o our understanding of how COVID-19 spreads and use it to control the virus.

+## Week 6
+**What have I learnt this week?** This week I have learnt how complex systems evolve over time.
+For instance, how previous behaviour of a system affects the future behaviour of the same system (Path dependance).

+**What do I 'now know' that I did not before?** Something that I did not know before this week's lecture was the Markov process.
+I had no idea what this idea but after going through all the relevant information related to this process, I understand what this is.

+**What insights have I gained?**

+**What are (my/the) perceived strengths and weaknesses that I have observed?**

+**What were the challenges I have encountered/observed and how well (did I/my team) handle them?**

+**What would I do better next time and with what anticipated results?**

+**What theory proved to be useful and why?
+What have I learnt from this?**